Nsustain/.github/profile/README.md

 <br>

-**July 8, 2022** We haven't yet finished our website yet, so our website is not online obviously, but we wrote this page in the past tense to document the process.
+**July 8, 2022** We haven't yet finished our website, so our website is not online obviously, but we wrote this page in the past tense to document the process.
 Anyway, please come back in a few months!